Small Business Tax Deductions Checklist

 If you run a business with employees, there are several things you can deduct from your taxes.
 This includes employee wages and employee benefits.

-The IRS separates employee expenses into two buckets — related to the job.
+The IRS separates employee expenses into two buckets — ordinary and necessary expenses related to the job.
 Ordinary expenses are “common and accepted” in your business or profession.
 Necessary expenses are “helpful and appropriate” for your business.

 Professional development can also qualify for tax deductions.
 However, the training in question must provide your employee s with skills that are specific to the job they perform for your business only.